 “Is there any good web design project management software. something specifically built for agencies?”

 The answer was dismal.
-Yes there are plenty of project management software solutions.
+Yes, there are plenty of software solutions.
 No, they’re not specifically for web designers, agencies or freelancers.

-We were both dejected and amazed that nobody had catered for such a large niche of users.
+It is both dejecting and amazing that nobody has catered for such a large niche of users.

 Conclusion: Who’s the winner?
 Trello or Asana?